 Focusing on business activation during large events

 As Seattle and the region prepare for major moments that bring visitors, visibility, and opportunity, this conversation will explore how small businesses can activate around large-scale events in thoughtful, strategic ways.
-Panelists currently include Michi Suzuki PR, Joleen Zanuzoski of Green Rubino
+Panelists currently include Michi Suzuki PR, Joleen Zanuzoski of Green Rubino, and Leo Flor of Seattle FWC26.

 12:30 PM — Lunch and Networking